garrandall/popular-music-data/tracks/jigga-jay-z.md

 See how I was flowin' on my last cassette?
 Rapid-fire like I'm blastin' a Tec, never jam though Never get high, never run out of ammo
-Niggaz hatin' n shit cause I slayed your bitch
+Niggas hatin' n shit cause I slayed your bitch
 You know your favorite, I know it made you sick
 And now you're, actin' raw but you never had war
 Don't know how to carry your hoe, wanna marry your hoe